 Website Builder vs. Web Hosting Company

 For example, Wix prioritizes convenience, but they do so by controlling the environment.
 If Wix doesn’t have a feature or design you want, you can’t just add it.
-If you want to migrate to a new platform – you can’t just pick up, leave and start elsewhere with your exact same website.
+If you want to migrate to a new platform – you can’t pick up, leave and go elsewhere with your exact same website.

 Bluehost vs. Wix Pricing

 Wix has 5 paid plans in addition to their ad-supported free plan.
-Though most of their plans are mainly differentiated by storage space, including the number of video hours each plan can accommodate.
+Most of their plans are mainly differentiated by storage space, including the number of video hours each plan can accommodate.

-Keep in mind that with Wix – your plan includes hosting, customer support, designs, etc for a single website.
+Keep in mind that with Wix – your plan includes hosting, customer support, themes (website design), etc for a single website.

 Bluehost allows a range of website software to be installed on all their plans, which are priced by the number of resources allocated.
-Self-hosted WordPress by far and away from the most popular website software.
-It is 100% free software that you can install on any server (including Bluehost).
+Self-hosted WordPress is far and away the most popular website software.
+It’s 100% free, and you can install it on any server (including Bluehost).

-With self-hosted WordPress, you’re not only getting a cheaper price month to month, you are also getting the ability to have unlimited features, unlimited design options, unmetered bandwidth, and *unlimited websites* on most plans.
+With self-hosted WordPress, you’re not only getting a cheaper monthly price, but you also get unlimited features, design options, unmetered bandwidth, and *unlimited websites* on most plans.

-Note how there’s no real price comparison between Wix & Bluehost.
-Look at the storage space line – it’s so much cheaper to use Bluehost + WordPress.
+When it comes to pricing, there’s no comparison.
+It’s much cheaper to use Bluehost + WordPress versus Wix.
 Even the Wix premium apps like Analytics and Site Booster are free on Bluehost via the Google Analytics WordPress plugin and Yoast SEO plugin (among other free must-have plugins).